kartik-madhak/PHP-MVC/README.md

 - Apart from executing 'SELECT' queries, it can also 'INSERT' and 'UPDATE' entries in a table.
 However, the insertion and deletion should be ideally handled by the `create()` and `save()` methods in the model class to avoid errors and to make it more intuitive.

 - The sub query can also be formed using `where()` and `orWhere()` methods, which apply condition to the query using the where operator.
-Currently only supports '=' operator.
+Currently, only supports '=' operator.
 For example: -

   ```php
   $myUser = User::query()->select()->where('id', 1)->get();